KMA-Aarhus/pappenheim/README.md

 ## Usage

+Pappenheim needs information on the samples you are analysing and the rundir directory where the raw data is stored.
+Below is a description of why and how these arguments must be formatted for pappenheim.

 ### samplesheet
 Have a  .xlsx-sample sheet ready for input to the pipeline.
 This samplesheet should have at least to columns present: "barcode" and "sample id".
 The barcode column should contain barcode names in the EXP-NBD104 and EXP-NBD114 kits.
 The "sample id" column has specific requirements to the formatting, but please be aware that spaces will be truncated.
 Positive- and negative controls are recognized with the following specification: Positive controls must have a sample id starting with "seqpos".
 Negative controls must have a sample id ending with "neg".
 For both types of controls the recognition is case insensitive.